 Q: What do these three teachings have in common?

-A: We not only no longer according to our life, but neither do we live by the world’s standards.
+A: We not only no longer live for our self, but neither do we live by the world’s standards.

 Q: How do we know what standards to pursue?